BLE Countdown: Meet the Gaming ExhibitorsBLE Countdown: Meet the Gaming Exhibitors

 After an announcement emerged in August to acquire Insomniac Games – developer of the latest “Spider-Man” breakthrough hit – Sony Interactive Entertainment (stand D220) is not only expanding but also bringing its usual line of outstanding gaming to BLE.

-With “Dragon Ball Z: Kakarot,” “Jumanji: The Video Game” and CD Projekt Red’s "Cyberpunk 2077,” all part of the upcoming releases from Bandai Namco (stand C202), the global games publisher will
+With “Dragon Ball Z: Kakarot,” “Jumanji: The Video Game” and CD Projekt Red’s "Cyberpunk 2077,” all part of the upcoming releases from Bandai Namco (stand C202), the global games publisher will be at BLE and at The Arcade to present the latest chapter in its long-standing heritage as “Pac Man” turns 40.

 The cutting-edge Copenhagen studio renowned for its mobile games, in particular “Subway Surfers,” will be at stand C302 and at BLE’s The Arcade after bringing its own animated series to YouTube.